Chandran Nair: Career

-Nair started writing at an early age and his first poems were published in his school magazine The Rafflesian in 1963.
-His first book of poems, Once The Horsemen and Other Poems, (University Education Press, Singapore), was published in 1972 and was well received as was his second collection After the Hard Hours, This Rain,(Woodrose Publications, Singapore) (1975), and he has co-translated with Malcolm Koh Ho Ping "The Poems and Lyrics of the last Lord Lee, the last Emperor of the Southern Tang Dynasty", (Woodrose Publications, Singapore) (1975).
-He won The New Nation Singapore Short Story Writing contest in 1973 and has published his stories in "Short Stories From Africa and Asia" (which he co-edited with Theo Luzuka), "Singapore Writing", 1977, which he edited for the Society of Singapore Writers," Singapore Short Stories (Vol. 1)" edited by Robert Yeo and also in translation in Malay in "Cerpen Cerpen Asean"(Dewan Bahasa dan Pustaka).
+Nair began writing at an early age, with his first poems published in The Rafflesian, his school magazine, in 1963.
+His first poetry collection, Once the Horsemen and Other Poems (University Education Press, Singapore), was published in 1972 and was well received, as was his second collection, After the Hard Hours, This Rain (Woodrose Publications, Singapore, 1975).
+He co-translated The Poems and Lyrics of the Last Lord Lee, the Last Emperor of the Southern Tang Dynasty (Woodrose Publications, Singapore, 1975) with Malcolm Koh Ho Ping.

+In 1973, Nair won The New Nation Singapore Short Story Writing Contest and published his stories in Short Stories from Africa and Asia, which he co-edited with Theo Luzuka.
+He also edited Singapore Writing (1977) for the Society of Singapore Writers and contributed to Singapore Short Stories (Vol. 1), edited by Robert Yeo.
+His stories also appeared in translation in Malay in Cerpen Cerpen Asean (Dewan Bahasa dan Pustaka).

-He was founder President of the Society of Singapore Writers from 1976 to 1981.
+Nair served as the founding President of the Society of Singapore Writers from 1976 to 1981.

-Since moving to the Paris he has continued painting and writing but has not published, though he has been included in a number of anthologies including "Calling of the Kindred" (Cambridge Universities Press, 1993), and has been featured in "Reworlding" :an anthology reviewing the writing of expatriate Indians, edited by Emmanuel S Nelson (Greenwood Press, New York, 1992).
-He is also included in "Idea to Ideal", FirstFruits, Singapore 2004 - 12 Singapore poets on the writing of their poems(edited by Felix Cheong) and in "Journeys : An Anthology of Singapore Poetry" edited by Edwin Thumboo, 1995.
+After moving to Paris, Nair continued painting and writing, though he did not publish any new works.
+However, his poetry was included in several anthologies, such as Calling of the Kindred (Cambridge University Press, 1993) and Reworlding, an anthology reviewing the works of expatriate Indian writers, edited by Emmanuel S. Nelson (Greenwood Press, New York, 1992).
+His work was also included in Idea to Ideal (FirstFruits, Singapore, 2004), where 12 Singaporean poets discussed their work (edited by Felix Cheong) and in Journeys: An Anthology of Singapore Poetry, edited by Edwin Thumboo (1995).

-His poem "Grandfather" has been used by the University of Cambridge International Examinations Board for their examination papers.
+His poem "Grandfather" has been used in examination papers by the University of Cambridge International Examinations Board.

-Nair is perhaps the only Singaporean poet cited in Parliament.
-In a discussion about the multiracial nature of modern Singapore, Dr Chiang Hai Ding (MP for Ulu Pandan) had this to say:
+During a discussion on the multiracial nature of modern Singapore, Chiang Hai Ding, MP for Ulu Pandan in the Parliament of Singapore, said:

-Where else but in Singapore can we find an ethnic Indian, born in India, educated in Singapore, possessing a Science degree from the University of Singapore (a master's degree in Marine Biology) and writing beautiful love poems to his ethnic Chinese wife in an English language magazine?
-I do not propose to read out his poems today but, in view of the forthcoming visit of our foreign minister to Peking, perhaps Mr Speaker and hon.
-Members will bear with me if I read three lines:
+"Where else but in Singapore can we find an ethnic Indian, born in India, educated in Singapore, holding a Science degree from the University of Singapore (a Master's degree in Marine Biology) and writing beautiful love poems to his ethnic Chinese wife in an English-language magazine?
+I do not propose to read out his poems today, but in view of the forthcoming visit of our Foreign Minister to Peking, perhaps Mr. Speaker and hon.
+Members will bear with me as I read three lines: